top of page

 Regulations state you only need a MCC and we haven’t heard of any military pilots struggle with a Type Rating, but a few major airlines have stated that an APS MCC is required to apply.

 Depending on what job you want to go to, you will have to choose between the courses, or pick a company that can upgrade your MCC to an APS if later required.
-Contact UKFlying if you want to discuss your options.

 UKFlying recommended APS MCC companies:

 Once you've completed a Type Rating (TR) course for an airline you will get a frozen ATPL, which will unfreeze once you have 1500hrs total with 500hrs on multi-pilot aircraft.
+You require the full ATPL to captain an airliner or business jet.

 After spending the time and money on all of the items above you want to make sure you get a job as quickly as possible.
 You will need to create a professional CV and you need to be prepared for the airline or job selection process.
 It really is worth spending a few extra pounds getting this right as you might only get one shot with a major UK airline.